Master the Art of Kitchen Lighting Layout

 A lot of kitchens allow natural light during the day time.
 At night when it gets dark unless you have exterior lighting, your kitchen will share its lighting with the exterior.

-Apart from the above, take sloped ceilings into special account.
+Apart from the above, take sloped ceilings into a special account.
 Recessed lighting in these ceilings must be placed in such a way that they do not glare into the eyes.
 In your kitchen lighting plan, make sure that the light switches are located on the unhinged side of the door for easy access.

 For new kitchens, the kitchen layout is critical to the lighting plan.
 After this plan is chalked out, you can use the same coloring all over, ensuring that your floor, countertops, and cabinets have sufficient intensity of light.